w3c/trace-context/spec/20-http_header_format.md

     3. Try parsing `parent-id`: from the second dash at 35th position - 16
        characters.
 Implementations MUST check 16 characters to be hex.
 Make sure this is followed by a dash.
-    4. Try parsing the `sampled` bit of `flags`:  2 characters from third dash.
+    4. Try parsing the `sampled` bit of `trace-flags`:  2 characters from third dash.
        Following with either end of string or a dash.
 If all three values were parsed successfully - implementation should use them.